mdvorak/angular-data-router/README.md

 * **$data** - Currently loaded data for your view.
 * **$dataType** - Media type of the payload.
 * **$dataUrl** - URL used to retrieve the data.
 Useful when you need to `PUT/POST/DELETE` the resource.
-Note that if you want to refresh the data, it is better to use `$dataRouter.reload(false)` method instead of reloading it yourself.
+Note that if you want to refresh just the data, use `$dataResponse.reload(false)` method instead of reloading it yourself.
 * **$dataResponse** - Full response object, which contains extensions like view property, containing current view configuration.
 Do not modify!